 #GoToGetsIT: This article is part of an ongoing series from GoTo’s thought leaders on the frontlines: Our Solutions Consultants deeply understand our customers’ unique challenges and connect the right solutions to meet their goals using GoTo technology.
 Here, they share their industry knowledge on what it takes to help businesses everywhere thrive in a remote or hybrid world.

-In today's digital landscape, cybersecurity is crucial for organizations of all sizes.
-While large corporations often grab headlines for cybersecurity breaches, small businesses are just as—if not more—vulnerable to cyberattacks.
-In fact, Barracuda’s Spear Phishing: Top Threats and Trends report reveals that employees of small businesses experience 350% more social engineering attacks than employees of large enterprises.
+In fact, Barracuda’s Spear Phishing: Top Threats and Trends report reveals that employees of scaling businesses experience 350% more social engineering attacks than employees of large enterprises.
 These types of attacks, such as phishing, baiting, and impersonation, do not rely on sophisticated technical exploits but instead focus on manipulating individuals into divulging confidential data, performing actions, or making decisions that benefit the attacker.
-As one chief information security officer explains, “Financially motivated adversaries find SMBs a soft target due to the insufficient security controls and shortage of skilled resources at their disposal.”
+As one Chief Information Security Officer explains, “Financially motivated adversaries find growing businesses a soft target due to the insufficient security controls and shortage of skilled resources at their disposal.”

-However, beyond social engineering attacks, there are a multitude of other threats that can pose significant risks to your small business.
+However, beyond social engineering attacks, there are a multitude of other threats that can pose significant risks to your scaling business.
 These threats range from ransomware attacks that can hold your vital data hostage until a ransom is paid to malware infections that can disrupt your operations and compromise your sensitive information.

 Security awareness training involves educating your employees about cybersecurity best practices.
 This training helps them understand common threats like phishing emails and how to respond to them.
 For instance, employees can learn how to identify suspicious emails by looking for unusual sender addresses or requests for sensitive information.
 Regular training sessions and simulated phishing exercises can make your team more vigilant against cyber threats.
 Platforms like KnowBe4 or SANS Security Awareness offer user-friendly training modules and simulated phishing tests that help employees recognize and respond to online threats effectively.

 Access control ensures that only authorized personnel can access sensitive data and systems.
-To strengthen your organization's security posture, implement a password management tool to encourage strong password practices and store credentials securely.You should also adopt a Role-Based Access Control (RBAC) system where access privileges are assigned to users based on their job roles and responsibilities.
+To strengthen your organization's security posture, implement a password management tool to encourage strong password practices and store credentials securely.
+You should also adopt a Role-Based Access Control (RBAC) system where access privileges are assigned to users based on their job roles and responsibilities.
 This approach ensures that individuals only have access to the resources and information necessary for their specific roles.
 For instance, only HR managers should have access to employee payroll data, while other employees are restricted from this sensitive information.

 Multi-factor authentication (MFA) adds an extra layer of security by requiring a second form of verification, like a mobile app or a text message code, in addition to a password.
 This can include something you know (like a password), something you have (like a mobile app or a hardware token), or something you are (biometric data like fingerprints or facial recognition).
 Select a suitable MFA solution that aligns with your organization's size, budget, and technology stack.
 Google Authenticator and Microsoft Authenticator are popular choices, but there are other options available as well.